faridmmz/Cosine-and-Jaccard-Similarity-using-TF-IDF/README.md

    - Perform stemming on normalized tokens.

 3. **Inverted Index:**
+   - Build an inverted index based on all of the English dataset.
-   - Build an inverted index based on the first 1000 records of the English dataset.
+   - Build an inverted index based on the first 1000 documents of the Persian dataset.

 4. **TF-IDF Calculation:**
    - Calculate TF, IDF, and TF-IDF by leveraging the inverted index.